lnpandey/IITM_Research_Interpretability_of_Attention_Networks/13_COCO_Dataset/Readme.md

 batch size = 64

-During training  we have used scheduled sampling (select the previous predicted output instead of the ground truth output with probability p)
+During training  we have used scheduled sampling (select the previous predicted output instead of the ground truth output with probability 1-p)
 ##### BLEU Score
 The Bilingual Evaluation Understudy Score, or BLEU, is a metric for evaluating a generated sentence to a reference sentence.
 The approach works by counting matching n-grams in the candidate sentence to n-grams in the reference text, where 1-gram or unigram would be each token and a bigram comparison would be each word pair.
 The comparison is made regardless of word order.
 ##### METEOR Score